 The Committee will perform any other duties or responsibilities delegated to the Committee by the Board from time to time.

-- The Committee will meet in person or telephonically as frequently as necessary to carry out its responsibilities under this Charter, but not less than once per year.
+- The Committee will meet in person, telephonically or by video conference as frequently as necessary to carry out its responsibilities under this Charter, but not less than once per year.

-- The Committee Chair will be responsible for calling the meetings of the Committee, establishing the meeting agenda with input from management and supervising the conduct of the meetings.
+- The Committee Chair will be responsible for calling the meetings of the Committee, establishing the meeting agenda with input from the Company’s management and conducting the meetings.

-- A majority of the Committee members that are independent under applicable Canadian Rules will constitute a quorum for conducting business at a meeting of the Committee.
+- A majority of the Committee members that are independent under applicable Committee Rules will constitute a quorum for conducting business at a meeting of the Committee.

 - The Committee may request any officer or other employee of the Company, or any representative of the Company’s legal counsel or other advisors, to attend meetings or to meet with any members or representatives of the Committee.